gchq/Bailo/README.md

 ### Installation:

-To run in standalone mode (http://localhost:8080):
+To run in standalone mode, not development mode (http://localhost:8080).
+Not for production use:

 ````bash
 docker build -t "bailo:standalone" -f ./Dockerfile.standalone .